Confessions on a Dance Floor: Singles

 "Hung Up" was released as the album's lead single on October 17, 2005.
-The song received critical appreciation amongst reviewers, who suggested that the track would restore the singer's popularity, which had diminished following the release of her 2003 album American Life.
-Critics claimed that it was her best dance track to date and have compared it to other Madonna tracks in the same genre.
+The song received critical appreciation among reviewers, who suggested that the track would restore the singer's popularity, which had diminished following the release of her 2003 album American Life.
+Critics claimed that it was her best dance track to date and compared it to other Madonna tracks in the same genre.
 They also complimented the effective synchronization of the ABBA sample with Madonna's song.
 "Hung Up" became a worldwide commercial success, peaking atop the charts of 41 countries and earning a place in the Guinness Book of World Records along with the album.
-In the United States it became her 36th top ten hit, tying her with Elvis Presley.
+In the United States it became her 36th top-ten hit, tying her with Elvis Presley.
 The corresponding music video was a tribute to John Travolta, his movies and dancing in general.
-Directed by Johan Renck, the video featured Madonna dancing in a ballet studio in a pink leotard, which she left to go to a gaming parlour to dance with her backup dancers.
-It also featured the physical discipline parkour.
+Directed by Johan Renck, the video featured Madonna dancing in a ballet studio in a pink leotard, which she left to go to a gaming parlor to dance with her backup dancers.

 "Sorry" was released as the second single from the album on February 6, 2006.
 The song received positive reviews from contemporary critics who declared the track as the strongest song on Confessions on a Dance Floor.
-It achieved commercial success, topping the singles charts in Italy, Spain, Romania and the United Kingdom, where it became Madonna's 12th number one single.
-Elsewhere, the song was a top ten hit in more than a dozen countries around the world.
-However, in the United States, the song was less commercially successful due to underplay on radio, but managed to reach the top of Billboards dance charts.
+It achieved commercial success, topping the singles charts in Italy, Spain, Romania, and the United Kingdom, where it became Madonna's 12th number-one single.
+Elsewhere, the song was a top-ten hit in more than a dozen countries around the world.
+However, in the United States, the song was less commercially successful because of limited radio play, but managed to reach the top of Billboards dance charts.

 "Get Together" was released as the third single from the album by Warner Bros.
 Records on May 30, 2006.
-The decision was spurred by the fact that "Get Together" was the third most downloaded song from the album.
+The decision was prompted by the fact that "Get Together" was the third most downloaded song from the album.
 It was also released to coincide with the start of Madonna's Confessions Tour.
 Critics complimented Madonna's ability to turn cliché comments into pop slogans with the song.
-The song became a success on the United States dance charts, but failed to enter the Hot 100.
-It reached the top ten in countries such as Australia, Canada, United Kingdom and Italy, and peaked at number one in Spain.
+The song became a success on the U.S. dance charts, but failed to enter the Hot 100.
+It reached the top ten in countries such as Australia, Canada, the United Kingdom, and Italy, and peaked at number one in Spain.

-"Jump" was released as fourth and the final single from the album on September 11, 2006.
+"Jump" was released as the fourth and final single from the album on September 11, 2006.
+The video had a modern Tokyo-inspired look and featured the physical discipline parkour.
 Critics complimented the song and its empowerment theme.
-The song peaked inside the top ten of the charts in some European countries, while reaching the peak position in Italy and Hungary.
+The song peaked inside the top ten of the charts in some European countries, while reaching number one in Italy and Hungary.
 In the United States, "Jump" charted in several Billboard dance charts but failed to chart on the Hot 100.